ThisGuyEddie/OPAL/README.md

 # OPAL
-This is the github repository for OPAL.
-It is for submitting the demo product for CodePath (SJSU).
+This is the Github repository for OPAL, a demo product for our CodePath Project.
 Created by Kevin Pham and Eddie Rodriguez.

 Group Project - README Template
 ===